orcasgit/python-fitbit/docs/index.rst

 This is a complete python implementation of the Fitbit API.

-It uses oAuath for authentication, it supports both us and si measurements
+It uses oAuth for authentication, it supports both us and si measurements

 Quickstart